Indians' Brantley goes from paternity list to DL

 Brantley injured the ankle earlier this month and aggravated it last week.
 So, upon returning from the paternity list Monday, he was moved to the DL.

-Manager Terry Francona says Brantley hadn't recovered from the injury sufficiently enough to rejoin the team.
+Manager Terry Francona said Brantley hadn't recovered from the injury sufficiently enough to rejoin the team.

 The Indians did not immediately make a roster move because Brantley did not count against the 25-man limit while on the paternity list.

-Brantley played in 54 games this season and was batting.296 with 13 doubles, five home runs and 28 RBI.
+Brantley has played in 54 games this season and was batting .296 with 13 doubles, five home runs and 28 RBIs.
 He played in just 11 games in 2016.